Community at Sinai

 Yom Kippur Food Drive

-For over 20 years, Temple Sinai has participated in the nationwide effort to collect food for people in need during the High Holy Days by holding our Yom Kippur Food Drive.
+For over 30 years, Temple Sinai has participated in the nationwide effort to collect food for people in need during the High Holy Days by holding our Yom Kippur Food Drive.
 All donations will go to the Grow Clinic food pantry at Boston Medical Center.
 This unique and successful program serves over 5,000 malnourished people a year.
-When you come to Kol Nidre and Yom Kippur services this year, please bring your donated grocery bags (for a list of items that can be donated visit the Grow Clinic).
+When you come to Kol Nidre and Yom Kippur services this year, please bring your donated grocery bags (for a list of items that can be donated CLICK HERE).
 A greeter will direct you to leave your bag in the small room off the vestibule of the temple.
 Your donations are greatly appreciated.
-Download 2022 list here